Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ## F-statistic: 208.3 on 1 and 1726 DF,  p-value: < 2.2e-16
 ```

-Our "best fitting line" is
+Our best fitting "line" is

 $$ \hbox{Predicted Price} = 174653 + 65261\,\hbox{AnyFireplaceTRUE} $$
-and our predicted price for a house with a fireplace is
+and our predicted price for a house with a fireplace (indicator variable = 1) is

 $$ \hbox{Predicted Price} = 174653 + 65261 \times 1 = \$ 239,914 $$